best-practice-and-impact/ons-spark/CONTRIBUTING.md

 To add your new page into one of these sections, please make sure the `.md` file for the page is saved into the folder named as your chosen section.
 You can either do this by developing directly in markdown and saving your file to this folder, or by setting the appropriate folder name when running the `.ipynb` converter script as described in the [converting `.ipynb` files](CONTRIBUTING.md#converting-ipynb-files) section.

 You will also need to add your new page to the table of contents file `toc.yml`, found in the `ons-spark` folder in the root of this repo.
 To add your page to the appropriate section, add `- file: <section_folder>/<page-name>` under the `chapters` heading for your chosen section.
+To learn a little more about Table of Contents in JupyterBooks see the Jupyter documentation [here](https://jupyterbook.org/en/stable/structure/toc.html).

 ## Converting `.ipynb` files